 To prepare the sweet potato apple mash, remove the pork tenderloin from the Instant Pot and place it on a cutting board to rest for a few minutes before slicing.
 There will be a lot of cooking liquid, so it is best to remove ½ to 1 cup cooking liquid with a ladle or measuring cup before blending up the sweet potatoes and apples, for a thicker mash.
-Then you can use a hand held-immersion blender or a potato masher, combine the sweet potatoes, apples and onions until smooth.
+Then you can use a hand held-immersion blender or a potato masher, combine the sweet potatoes, apples, and onions until smooth.
 Of course, you can alternatively remove the sweet potatoes, apples, and onions and process in blender or food processor, but I prefer mashing in the inner pot to save myself on a few extra dishes!

 Cooking Frozen Pork Tenderloin